AMP offers its members a variety of technical services to help them improve the quality of service they offer their customers.

 Additional information on sector coordinators, directions to a community or host community responsibilities can be found on the website of the city of Wadsworth, Ohio.

 AMP’s computerized mapping program can help member municipal electric systems maintain a more accurate inventory of their physical assets, plan system expansions and upgrades, and more easily deal with outages.

 Our field personnel and engineering technicians can provide full mapping services for your electrical distribution system, including field surveys, marking and complete sets of maps for utility department use.
 GIS or AutoCAD system maps can be created for use on their own or in conjunction with a facilities database.

+The Training Advisory Committee was formed in an effort to increase the training that AMP provides.
 Technical training is a key ingredient in the ability of member utility personnel to achieve and maintain a high degree of reliability in customer service.
 AMP technical training focuses on giving utility personnel the knowledge and tools to improve reliability.
+Topics will include national classes like those presented by the American Public Power Association and other vendors as well as classes developed in house.
 Training topics vary from year to year and suggested topics are welcomed.
-Previous topics have included:
+Future topics include:

 Often referred to as “climbing school,” these one-week courses are held at AMP’s headquarters in Columbus, each spring and fall.
 The program has four levels: Basic I, Basic II, Intermediate, and Advanced.
 At each level, the course curriculum includes a mix of field experience and classroom work.